Fitus/Zaloha.sh/DOCUMENTATION.md

 <b>--pGroup</b> and <b>--pMode</b> options, then only these attributes will be
 synchronized (action code <b>ATTR</b>).
 However, this is an optional feature, because:
-(1) the filesystem of &lt;backupDir&gt; might not be capable of storing these attributes, or (2) it may be wanted that all files and directories on &lt;backupDir&gt; are owned by the user who runs Zaloha.
+(1) the filesystem of &lt;backupDir&gt; might not be capable of storing these attributes, or (2) it may be wanted that all files and directories in &lt;backupDir&gt; are owned by the user who runs Zaloha.

 Regardless of whether these attributes are synchronized or not, an eventual